 Examination of the history of women in the U.S. economy, with particular attention to racial-ethnic and class differences among women.
-Both neoclassical economics and political economy are utilized to analyze the economic status of women.
-Prerequisites: ECON 256, ECON 257, ECON 258, or ECON 259 and permission of the instructor.
+Prerequisites: ECON 256 or ECON 257 or ECON 258 or ECON 259 and permission of the instructor.
+Preference given to ECON and ECMA majors.
 Crosslisted as WMST 318.
-Preference given to ECON and ECMA majors.